roaming97/Lavender/README.md

 * Get a determined amount of the latest images (sorted by date modified) that are in the media directory.

+* Get the total amount of files in the media directory recursively.

 * Configurable settings in a [`lavender.toml`](./lavender.toml) file, such as the specified directory where to look for media, extension settings, and more to be added.

 * A helper route that optimizes all of the images from a specified directory, it only works when providing the right API key though.
 (This has to be configured by adding a `LAVENDER_API_HASH` environment variable when running the program or to the system's environment variables.)